Facinorous-420/dick-docs/src/pages/en/installation/source.md

     cd dick

-  3. Edit the config file to let DICK know how to connect to your ASS instance
+  3. Edit the .env file to your needs:

-  4. Go back to the root of `dick` and install the dependencies for the frontend:
+    cp .env.example .env

-    npm i
+    nano .env

-  5. Lastly we can start DICK:
+  4. Lastly we can start DICK:

     npm start